AirAsia interested in potential Airbus A321neo freighter - Up News Info

 Teleport is in talks with investors to raise $50 million to $100 million by the end of the year and would look to list as a separate company in three years, Chareonwongsak said.

 The division, which also carries cargo in the belly of AirAsia passenger planes and has a food and parcel delivery business, is aiming for $1 billion of annual revenue within three years, he added.
-(Reporting by Liz Lee in Kuala Lumpur; additional reporting and writing by Jamie Freed; Editing by Himani Sarkar, Stephen Coates and Kim Coghill)
+(Reporting by Liz Lee in Kuala Lumpur Additional reporting and writing by Jamie Freed and Tim Hepher Editing by Kim Coghill and Mark Potter)